comhad/webhook-forwarder/README.md

+**Due to lack of use, the heroku app for this service will be deactivated in July 2021, the code will remain public but the repo will not be archived**

 # webhook-forwarder
 This is an app deployed on heroku that allows users to quickly forward webhooks with out hassle.
 It is deployed [here](https://webhook-forward.herokuapp.com/) and is open to use by anyone.
 Its only function is to currently forward webhooks to discord from any site.
 The code works in a way that allows you to include any variable from a webhook, meaning this is suitable for all sites which use JSON POST webhooks.